BPC-157Dosing CalculatorReconstitutionPeptides

 Insulin syringe and peptide vial representing BPC-157 dose measurement

-Reconstituting BPC-157 correctly is the difference between dosing 250 mcg and dosing 500 mcg on the same syringe mark — the math depends entirely on the vial size and the bacteriostatic water volume you added.
-This page walks through the exact numbers for BPC-157's two common vial sizes (5 mg and 10 mg) and includes a dose-to-syringe-unit reference table plus a free calculator pre-filled with a typical BPC-157 protocol.
+BPC-157 dosing is mostly about reco math + injection technique, get either wrong and your 250 mcg pin is actually 500 mcg on the same syringe mark.
+The math depends entirely on vial size and how much BAC water you added.
+This page runs the exact numbers for BPC-157's two common vial sizes (5 mg and 10 mg lyo) and includes a dose-to-units reference table plus a free calculator pre-filled with a typical reco protocol.

 Key Takeaways

-• BPC-157 is typically supplied in 5 mg or 10 mg lyophilised vials.
-2 mL of bacteriostatic water is the standard diluent for both.
+• BPC-157 ships as 5 mg or 10 mg lyo vials.
+2 mL of BAC water is the standard diluent for both.

 BPC-157 Vial Sizes and Standard Concentrations